Teaching activities and leadership

 LEADERSHIP IN first-year TEACHING ON BIOLOGICAL SCIENCES

 I have been convening the first-year Biological Sciences (previously Biology) BSc since 2005.
-During our Teaching Review of 2011, I completely redesigned the first-year curriculum, and have been reviewing it continuously ever since.
-I convene two of the four first-year courses (Biological Chemistry and Microbiology and Cell Biology and Genetics) and teach extensively on both: around one third of the contact time in first-year Biological Sciences is with me.
-However, my first love was - and is - plants, and I'm delighted to contribute to the plant teaching on the Biology of Organisms course; I even run a little plant and fungal field-work on the Ecology and Evolution course.
+I convene one of the four first-year courses (Biological Chemistry and Microbiology) and teach extensively on two others.
+My first love was - and is - plants, and I'm delighted to contribute to the plant teaching on the Evolution and Diversity course.

-Within the Department, I was for a few years the Senior Tutor for Biology degrees, and more recently I have been a member of our Admissions panel.
-I run Open Day and Outreach activities for prospective students, and offer UROP placements from time to time, most recently on the curation of a collection of twenty thousand microscopy slides.
+Within the Department, I was for a few years the Senior Tutor for Biology degrees, and also offer teaching UROP placements from time to time, most recently on the curation of a collection of twenty thousand microscopy slides.

 EQUALITY, DIVERSITY AND INCLUSION

 The Department aims to provide a welcoming and inclusive environment for all of our staff and students.
 As an out gay man, I have always found Imperial a great place to work and study.
-I am a member of Imperial600 (our staff LGBT+ group), and helped found the student group IQ back in the late 90s.
-I work closely with Dr Magda Charalambous, the Women's Tutor for Biological Sciences, and we both sit on the departmental Widening Participation committee, chaired by Prof. Hugh Brady.
+I am a member of Imperial600 (our staff LGBT group), and was President of the student group IQ back in the late 90s.
+I work closely with Dr Magda Charalambous, the Deputy Senior Tutor for Biological Sciences, and we both sit on the departmental Widening Participation committee, chaired by Prof. Hugh Brady.